BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/ethereum-101-blockchain-beyond-bitcoin_lesson_07.md

 <hr />

-<span style="font-weight: 400;">As we've explored already, the consensus mechanisms of the Ethereum Virtual Machine allow computers all over the world to share a common State Object.
+<span >As we've explored already, the consensus mechanisms of the Ethereum Virtual Machine allow computers all over the world to share a common State Object.
 This unique characteristic allows the EVM to act as both the executive and judicial authority, enabling it to monitor events and track changes, and take corrective action automatically. </span>

 <h3>MERKLE TREES</h3>

 <hr />

-<span style="font-weight: 400;">As in the Bitcoin context, the EVM uses a chain of hash signatures to link information over time.
+<span >As in the Bitcoin context, the EVM uses a chain of hash signatures to link information over time.
 In order to increase the amount of information that can be represented within a single hash, tree structures can be used to contain even more information. </span>

 {% include callouts/imageWithCaption.html
 	image="/courses/ethereum-101/MerkleTrees-01.png"